-At each reporting date the Consolidated Entity assesses whether there is objective evidence that a financial instrument has been impaired.
+At each reporting date the Group assesses whether there is objective evidence that a financial instrument has been impaired.
 In the case of available for sale instruments, a prolonged decline in the value of the instrument is considered to determine whether an impairment has arisen.
 Impairment losses are recognised in the statement of comprehensive income.

-4.3.
-Trade and other payables
+4.3 Trade and other payables

-2017 2016
+2018 2017

 Current: \$'000 \$'000

-Trade payables (1) 60 137
+Trade payables 63 60

-Sundry payables and accrued expenses (2) 103 61
+Sundry payables and accrued expenses (1) 72 103

-Employee cost & expenses payable 151 171
+Employee cost & expenses payable 238 151

-Total 314 369
+Total 373 314

-(1)Trade payables include amounts payable to key management and Directors of \$Nil at the end of the financial year (2016: nil).
+(1)Sundry payables and accrued expenses include \$616 payable to key management and Directors at the end of the financial year (2017: Nil).